gpeyton/ai-devotional/devotional/index_Q2.md

 The story of William Carey, known as the "father of modern missions," who worked tirelessly to translate the Bible into Indian languages.
 *Hymn*: From Greenland's Icy Mountains

-## Week 21: The Ten Commandments
+## Week 21: Christ's Work
 **Memory Verse**: "And God spoke all these words, saying, 'I am the LORD your God, who brought you out of the land of Egypt, out of the house of slavery.'"
 (Exodus 20:1-2)

-### Day 1: Where Is the Moral Law Summarily Comprehended?
+### Day 1: What Did Christ Undertake in the Covenant of Grace?
-*Catechism Q41*: Where is the moral law summarily comprehended?
+*Catechism Q45*: What did Christ undertake in the covenant of grace?
-*Catechism A*: The moral law is summarily comprehended in the ten commandments.
+*Catechism A*: To keep the whole law for his people, and to suffer the punishment due to their sins.
 *Hymn*: How Firm a Foundation

 ### Day 2: Integrity